v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/new-in-office-365-cas.md

 - **Automated remediation for suspicious activities** You can now set automatic remediation actions for suspicious session triggered by the anomaly detection policies.
 This enhancement enables you to be alerted instantly when a breach occurs and apply governance actions automatically, such as suspend user.
 For more information, see [Anomaly detection policies in Office 365 Cloud App Security](anomaly-detection-policies-in-ocas.md).

 - **Automated detection of risky OAuth Apps** In addition to the existing investigate of OAuth apps connected to your environment, Office 365 Cloud App Security now allows you to set automated notifications to let you know when an OAuth app meets certain criteria.
 For example, you can automatically be alerted when there are apps that require a high permission level and were authorized by more than 50 users.
-For more information, see [Manage app permissions using Office 365 Cloud App Security](manage-app-permissions-in-ocas.md).
+For more information, see [Manage OAuth apps using Office 365 Cloud App Security](manage-app-permissions-in-ocas.md).

 - **Managed Security Service Provider management (MSSP) support** Office 365 Cloud App Security now provides a better management experience to MSSPs, and allows you to configure external partners as administrators with any of the roles currently available in Office 365 Cloud App Security.
 In addition, Administrators with access rights to more than one tenant can now easily pivot between the tenants.